MBA vs MS: What’s the Difference

-When deciding between an MBA vs MS for your graduate degree in business, it’s important to understand the differences between the two degrees to decide which is right for you.
-While similar, these differences can include topics covered, curriculum, and the option of choosing a concentration.
+When deciding between an MBA vs MS for your graduate degree in business, it’s important to understand the differences.
+While these two business degrees are similar, the differences can include topics covered, curriculum, and the option of choosing a concentration.

-Some students don’t realize that an MBA isn’t the only way to earn a masters degree in business.
-In fact, for some students, earning a master of science in a particular subject, such as marketing, accounting, finance, or international business may be a better option than an MBA.
+Some students don’t realize that a Masters in Business Administration (MBA) isn’t the only way to earn a masters degree in business.
+In fact, for some students, earning a master of science (MS) in a particular subject, such as marketing, accounting, finance, or international business may be a better option than an MBA.

 While MBA programs cover a number of subjects, many offer the option to fine-tune your degree by choosing a concentration, which usually consists of about three courses related to a specific subject.